Frequently Asked Questions

 How long does it take to complete the MBA program?

 USF's MBA is a 32 credit hour program.
 Non-business majors are required to take pre-requisite business foundation courses (16 credit hours) after being accepted into the program.

-Candidates who earned a degree within the last seven years from AACSB-accredited business
+Candidates who earned a business degree within the last seven years from regionally

 While the program can be completed in as few as 18 months, students typically take 2-3 years to complete the degree, depending, of course, on the number of credits taken per semester.
 Students must complete all coursework within five years.